discordjs/guide/guide/slash-commands/advanced-creation.md

 		option.setName('input')
 			.setDescription('The input to echo back'))
 	.addBooleanOption(option =>
-		option.setName('embed')
+		option.setName('ephemeral')
-			.setDescription('Whether or not the echo should be embedded'));
+			.setDescription('Whether or not the echo should be ephemeral'));
 ```

 Listed below is a short description of the different types of options that can be added.
 For more information, refer to the `add_____Option` methods in the <DocsLink section="builders" path="class/SlashCommandBuilder" /> documentation.

 * `String`, `Integer`, `Number` and `Boolean` options all accept primitive values of their associated type.
-* `User`, `Channel`, `Role` and `Mentionable` options will allo show a selection list in the Discord interface for their associated type, or will accept a Snowflake (id) as input.
+* `User`, `Channel`, `Role` and `Mentionable` options will show a selection list in the Discord interface for their associated type, or will accept a Snowflake (id) as input.
-* `Attachment` options prompt the user to make an upload along with the slash command
+* `Attachment` options prompt the user to make an upload along with the slash command.
 * `Subcommand` and `SubcommandGroup` options allow you to have branching pathways of subsequent options for your commands - more on that later on this page.

 ::: tip